How to

 sympy.factor(x ** 2 - 9)

-How to expand an expression#
+Factor an expression#

-We use the sympy.expand tool to expand expressions.
+tool to factor expressions.

 sympy.expand(expression)